Spook's: The Spook's Destiny

-The Spook, Tom Ward and Alice Deane travel to the south-west of Ireland to confront a Celtic witch and the goat mages who intend to raise Pan.
-Tom discovers the Destiny Blade, a powerful weapon that tempts its bearer with the promise of easy victory and bloodshed.
-The group's position improves when Grimalkin, a feared witch assassin previously loyal to the Dark, joins them.
-Together they face the witch, the goat mages and the growing influence of Pan.
-The mission reveals more about the cost of using weapons shaped by the Dark and about Tom's willingness to resist them.
+Gregory, Tom and Alice Deane travel to south-west Ireland to confront a Celtic witch and goat mages who intend to raise Pan.
+Tom discovers the Destiny Blade, a weapon that tempts its bearer with violence.
+Grimalkin, a witch assassin formerly allied with the Dark, joins them.
+They face the witch, the goat mages and Pan's influence, while Tom struggles with the cost of using weapons connected to the Dark.

 Spook's: I Am Grimalkin

-The story follows Grimalkin, a witch assassin who first met Tom Ward when he became apprentice to the Spook.
-Her actions are driven by the murder of her son, for which she seeks revenge.
-Grimalkin agrees to work with Tom and the Spook to bind the Fiend, even though she remains part of the Dark.
-After the Fiend is beheaded, she takes responsibility for guarding and moving his severed head so that his followers cannot recover it.
-The narrative follows her attempts to keep the head from rival forces, using her skills and experience to protect the fragile victory over the Fiend.
+The story follows Grimalkin, a witch assassin whose actions are shaped by the murder of her son.
+She agrees to work with Tom and Gregory to bind the Fiend, despite her connection to the Dark.
+After the Fiend is beheaded, Grimalkin guards and moves his severed head to prevent his followers from recovering it.
+The narrative follows her attempts to protect this victory from rival forces.

 The Spook's Blood

-Tom Ward returns to Malkin Tower and learns what must be done to destroy the Fiend completely, a prospect that leaves him close to despair.
-Soon afterwards, he and the Spook are drawn to Todmorden under the pretext of adding to the Chipenden library, and discover a town gripped by fear after dark.
-As they investigate, they are caught up in attacks from creatures of the Dark and in a struggle for control that strains even their partnership with Alice Deane and Grimalkin.
-During the fighting, the Spook is badly wounded and the Vampire God Siscoi is released, raising the danger to a new level.
+Tom returns to Malkin Tower and learns what is required to destroy the Fiend.
+He and Gregory are then drawn to Todmorden under the pretext of adding to the Chipenden library.
+They find a town gripped by fear after dark and become involved in attacks by creatures of the Dark.
+Their work strains their partnership with Alice Deane and Grimalkin.
+During the conflict, Gregory is badly wounded and the vampire god Siscoi is released.

 Spook's: Slither's Tale

 The story centres on Slither, an inhuman creature who lives beyond the County's borders and feeds on sleeping humans.
-When a local farmer dies, Slither decides to claim the man's daughters as prey, but the farmer insists on a bargain: Slither must protect the two younger girls in exchange for taking the eldest, Nessa, with him.
-Slither keeps to the agreement and begins a journey with Nessa through a region filled with hostile beings.
-Among those they encounter is Grimalkin, still seeking a way to destroy the Fiend.
-The story follows Slither and Nessa as they try to survive enemies on all sides and avoid being drawn into the wider struggle between the Dark and its opponents.
+After a local farmer dies, Slither plans to claim the man's daughters, but the farmer makes a bargain: Slither must protect the two younger girls in exchange for taking the eldest, Nessa.
+Slither keeps the bargain and travels with Nessa through a hostile region.
+They encounter Grimalkin, who is still seeking a way to destroy the Fiend, and try to survive enemies connected to the wider struggle against the Dark.